What is the purpose of re-blogging? I have been thinking about this question, which has driven me to write something about the value of re-blogging.

 The comments you make about the original article should firstly show a compelling reason why your reader should look at this alternative post (remember this is an extra step the reader has to take) as they actually have to click the link to see the original post.
 Remember you cannot change the original words in the linked post as they belong to the original author, but you can change your own introductory words, categorise the post, add key words or tags.
 You edit them in the same way you edit any other post on your blog.

-You can also add a featured image to your post, however it is recommended that the image you set is related to the original article, this way when the author visits your site it is clear you have reblogged their work and respect their copyright.
+You can also add a featured image to your post.
+However, it is recommended that the image you set does not related to the original article.
+Make it clear you are creating a different piece.

 The Purpose of the Reblog